LSartore/pyrate/README.md

 ### Download:

-The only thing to do is to clone this repository.
+The only thing to do is to clone this repository, and begin working in PyR@TE 3's main folder.

 ## Description: